It’s World Pi Day! And I’m sharing a Mini Pi Day Unit Study with you.

-Pi is the mathematical constant of a circle.
-Pi is an irrational number π which cannot be expressed as a fraction because the decimal equivalent is infinite.
 It doesn’t end or show a repeating pattern.
 Every circle ratio can be calculated to Pi or the approximation of Pi no matter the size of the circle.
-It is equal to the circumference of the circle divided by it’s diameter or π = C/d.

-Interestingly enough, It’s also the birthday of one of the world’s most beloved mathematicians, Albert Einstein.
+Interestingly enough, it’s also the birthday of one of the world’s most beloved mathematicians, Albert Einstein.

-As homeschoolers it’s the perfect time to introduce Pi to your would-be mathemascholars.
-I don’t even like math, in fact, I’m not good at math at all, but I still think Pi is fun to learn about and explore.
+As homeschoolers, it’s the perfect time to introduce Pi to your would-be mathemascholars.
+I don’t even like math, in fact, I’m not good at math, at all, but I still think Pi is fun to learn about and explore.

 A Mini Pi Day Unit Study